 Part 4 looks at a whole other gearshift to build wealth.
 It’s one I didn’t really understand until later in life.
-Watch for it on March 4th.

 What have you done to build wealth more quickly?
 Let me know in the commentsWealth without budgeting or sacrifice.